Printing Terms

 Envelope

-paper that is folded and glued in a wide variety of sizes and shapes, for containing letter of other materials.
+Paper that is folded and glued in a wide variety of sizes and shapes.
 Many printing jobs will end up in an envelope.
 The closer a finished piece is to an envelope size, the easier it will be to mail and the less chance it will be damaged by jostling around inside the envelope.
 An envelope maker can make just about any size envelope needed, but a custom envelope requires a custom die and carries a custom price.

 EPS